ATProtocol-Community/atprotocommunitywiki/working-groups/atgeo/experiments.md

 * choose style / image / emoji / colour of marker
 * Liking markers and/or a like happening on the item it contains?
 * Search markers (I guess this appview style aggregation?)

+### Privacy & Security Questions
+* Is there a permissions model to control who is authorized to annotate a post/object?
+* Might markers have similar semantics to Quote posts and being able to detatch posts from markers?